Delaware allows for some of your pension income to be excluded from your total taxable income.

 Early Distributions Not Qualifying for the Exclusion

 Early distributions from an IRA or Pension may not qualify for the Pension Exclusion.
-If you had an early distributions due to emergency reasons or a separation from employment , your distribution does not qualify for the pension exclusion.
+If you had an early distribution due to emergency reasons or a separation from employment, your distribution does not qualify for the pension exclusion.

-- If the distribution code listed in Box 7 of your 1099 R is a 1, then that amount DOES NOT qualify for the pension exclusion.
+- If the distribution code listed in Box 7 of your 1099-R is a 1, that amount DOES NOT qualify for the pension exclusion.